DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

     }
 }
 ```
-You can copy the reference implementation from the example project's [DataSourceWizardConnectionStringsProvider.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/DataSourceWizardConnectionStringsProvider.cs) and [DataSourceWizardDBSchemaProviderExFactory.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/DataSourceWizardDBSchemaProviderExFactory.cs) files to your application and fine-tune it for your needs.
+As a starting point, you can copy the reference implementation from the example project's [DataSourceWizardConnectionStringsProvider.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/DataSourceWizardConnectionStringsProvider.cs) and [DataSourceWizardDBSchemaProviderExFactory.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Authorization/DataSourceWizardDBSchemaProviderExFactory.cs) files to your application and fine-tune it for your needs.

-Register the implemented classes for the Report Designer, Dashboard Designer or standalone Query Builder as shown below.
-(See the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Global.asax.cs) file)
+Register the implemented classes for the Report Designer, Dashboard Designer, or standalone Query Builder in the [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices/Global.asax.cs) file, as shown here:

 **Report Designer:**
 ``` cs